Aspects of the bulk flat space limit in AdS/CFT: Introduction

 A natural notion of locality is that physics on scales much shorter than the AdS radius should be given by the physics of quantum gravity (or string theory) in flat space.
 It is understood that this description should be like the scattering S-matrix in flat space \cite{Polchinski:1999ry,Susskind:1998vk}.
 An S-matrix should be thought of as a real time process in a Lorentzian geometry.
 The procedure of getting to this natural statement that arises from the equivalence principle is called the flat space limit.
 Our goal in this paper is to explain some of the kinematics of this limit in the bulk in a simpler way than what has been done before.

 The standard way to approach calculations in AdS space and their dual CFT correlators utilizes an Euclidean setup with the GKPW dictionary \cite{Gubser:1998bc,Witten:1998qj}.
 This obscures the Lorentzian physics required to understand small regions of spacetime, as well as the notion of in and out states.
 Many times these calculations are then analytically continued to try to get to Lorentzian physics.
+For a recent example see \cite{Marotta:2024sce}, where a 3 vector interaction vertex is treated in detail and it is argued how the flat space S-matrix arises from an analytic continuation of the Euclidean answer that they compute.

 A way to state the problem is as follows: what is the correct preparation of states to get the locally flat physics?
 At least in some setups this is considered problematic \cite{Giddings:1999jq}.
 The other way to set up the problem is to begin this study by constructing a notion of a local bulk field.
 This is built by some integral representation on the boundary: the HKLL construction \cite{Hamilton:2006az} and their earlier avatars \cite{Banks:1998dd}.
 This procedure is problematic when interactions are included, but it is considered as a way to address the issue.